"Superman lives

 vidéo

-Udon Thani.
-I visited two cities in the northeast.
 Udon Thani was calm but very pleasant, bringing back a flood of memories.
+Not to mention two drinks in a bar shaped like a phallus and a naked woman, which made me laugh a lot.
 Then I rented another car to head south, stopping at the Red Lotus Lake, which was a lovely visit.
 I also stopped at a small local village market before arriving at the 18th floor of a luxury hotel in Khon Kaen.
-These were the last cities in the north before heading south, all while slowly preparing the grand finale of this project...

 Khon Kaen.
 After an evening exploring this enormous hotel, I discovered a night market and then a large shopping mall the next day.
 Then, I had dinner with my pen pal Piyaporn Yui from Khon Kaen and her husband; it was very pleasant.
 End of the northern leg of my journey, and I continued south on the first flight...